Cordillera Occidental (Colombia)

 The Cordillera Occidental (Western Ranges) is the lowest in elevation of the three branches of the Colombian Andes.
 The average altitude is 2000 m and the highest peak is Cerro Tatamá at 4100 m.
-The range extends from south to north dividing from the Colombian Massif in Nariño Department, passes north through Cauca, Valle del Cauca, Risaralda, Chocó, and Caldas Departments to the Paramillo Massif in Antioquia and Córdoba Departments.
+The range extends from south to north diverging from the Colombian Massif in Nariño Department, passes north through Cauca, Valle del Cauca, Risaralda, Chocó, and Caldas Departments to the Paramillo Massif in Antioquia and Córdoba Departments.
 The cordillera is paralleled on the east by the Cauca river.
-From this massif the range divides further to form the Serranías de Ayapel, San Jerónimo and Abibe.
-Only to recede into the Caribbean plain and the Sinú River valley.
+From this massif the range divides further to form the Serranías de Ayapel, San Jerónimo and Abibe, receding into the Caribbean plain and the Sinú River valley.

-It is a direct continuation of Cordillera Occidental of Ecuador.
+It is a direct continuation of the Cordillera Occidental of Ecuador.